-Information on the sectoral focus of Sweden's development co-operation with Tanzania is shown in Table 3.1.42 Sectoral foci of development co-operation programs are of course a function of the corresponding country strategy.
+Information on the sectoral focus of Sweden's development co-operation with Tanzania is shown in Table 3.1.
+Sectoral foci of development cooperation programs are of course a function of the corresponding country strategy.
 Summary of Sweden's development co-operation country strategies in Tanzania are provided in Box 3.1.

 A feature of Swedish ODA during the early decades was its support for Tanzania's industrialization efforts.
 This is reflected in ODA funds allocated to education and industry, which dominate the sectorial focus of Swedish ODA to Tanzania until the late 1980s.
 Thirty-two percent of Swedish ODA in the 1960s was allocated to education and 38.8 percent of it was allocated to industry during the period 1985 to 1989.
 A closer look at support provided to the education sector shows that it was largely of a technical nature focusing on adult education.
 Essentially it involved training adults in areas of competence required for a more modern, industrialized economy.
-Swedish support for industrialization is also consistent with Swedish ODA coded under the Other Commodity Assistance sector, which comprised 26.9% of ODA provided during the period 1980 to 1984.
-This assistance mainly involved financing the importation of capital goods.
-Swedish support for the modernization of the economy is also reflected in project Tanzanian level funding.
+Swedish support for industrialization is also consistent with Swedish ODA coded under the Other

-42 The sectoral shares shown in Table 3.1 do not sum to 100 owing to expenditure on research being separately reporting and appearing in a number of other sectors.
+&lt;sup>42 The sectoral shares shown in Table 3.1 do not sum to 100 owing to expenditure on research being separately reporting and appearing in a number of other sectors.